 — Professor John Snyder, Director of Undergraduate Studies

 Welcome to the Chemistry Department!
-My name is Moneil Abu Speitan and I’m the Undergraduate Program Coordinator for the Department of Chemistry.
+My name is Lauren Jett and I’m the Undergraduate Program Coordinator for the Department of Chemistry.
 My role in the Department is to help you, whether you are declared Chemistry Majors, simply taking a few classes out of interest, or fulfilling your own Majors’ requirements, decide on what works best for you.
-I meet with students to determine class selection, academic advising, assign faculty advisors.
+I meet with students for academic advising, and assign faculty advisors.
 I am a resource to help you navigate your way through the University.

-The Department offers some exciting events that are open to interested undergraduates.
-We have Chemia, an undergraduate chemistry organization and affiliate of the American Chemical Society.
-This group’s focus is to bring to light how interesting and exciting science and chemistry in particular can be.
-They present experiments, organize company tours, and are interested in improving tutoring services in chemistry.
+The Department offers some exciting programs that are open to interested undergraduates.
+Chemia, an undergraduate chemistry organization, is an affiliate of the American Chemical Society.
+This group’s focus is to highlight how interesting and exciting science and chemistry in particular can be.
+They present experiments, organize company tours, and work to improve tutoring services in chemistry.

-For incoming freshmen pursuing the chemistry track, the Department also offers the Freshman Chemistry Seminar, taught by our Director of Undergraduate Studies, Professor John Snyder.
-This 1-credit class meets once a week in the fall and discusses the practical and interesting side of being a chemist.
-The participate in guest seminars, learn how to get into undergraduate research, and have small group discussions directly with faculty.
+For incoming freshmen pursuing the Chemistry track, the Department also offers the Freshman Chemistry Seminar.
+This 1-credit class meets once a week in the fall to discuss the practical and interesting side of being a chemist.
+Students participate in guest seminars, learn how to get involved with undergraduate research, and have small group discussions directly with faculty.

-Feel free to stop by the chemistry office in the Metcalf Science and Engineering building to say Hi and to let me help you become acquainted with our Department.
+Feel free to stop by the Chemistry office in the Metcalf Science and Engineering building to say hi and let me help you become acquainted with our Department!